 A VTP domain (also called a VLAN management domain) consists of one device or several interconnected devices

-or device stacks under the same administrative responsibility sharing the same VTP domain name.
+under the same administrative responsibility sharing the same VTP domain name.
 A device can be in only one VTP domain.
 You make global VLAN configuration changes for the domain.

 By default, the